tcheukueppoo/maat/docs/gc.md

 should only traverse objects of that maatine to propagate marks but due to the fact that objects can be shared accross maatines, the collector might encounter a shared object that does not belong to this maatine.
-As we said from the start, memory of objects should only be reclaimed by the collector that ran the collection for the maatine owning those objects which is why any encountered shared object we don't own from the worklist will first be marked **gray** and be either processed or send to the share worklist of the maatine that owns it.
+As we said from the start, memory of objects should only be reclamed by the collector that ran the collection for the maatine owning those objects which is why any encountered shared object we don't own from the worklist will first be marked **gray** and be either processed or send to the share worklist of the maatine that owns it.